 More information is needed before an accurate answer can be provided.
-Generally, the father can file a modification and present evidence of the son’s actual living arrangements.
-It is best to consult an attorney who can assist you all with the details of your case.
+Have you legitimated?
+Is there a visitation agreement/schedule?
+It is best to contact an attorney who can assist you with the specifics of your case.

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.